walnuthq/madara-docs/docs/quickstart/devnet.md

 ## Installation

-These installation instructions assume you are using a Linux or macOS.
+These installation instructions assume you are using Linux or macOS.
 For Windows, please utilize [WSL2](https://learn.microsoft.com/en-us/windows/wsl/).

 ### Install Madara CLI